databricks/click/README.md

 so it's not necessary to keep specifying what objects to target.

 # Building
+You'll need rust and cargo.
+See [here](http://doc.crates.io/) for instructions on how to do that.

 Checkout the code and run `cargo build --release`.

 # Running